 The formula of Earnings Yield is Earnings per share/Stock price per share

-In the event of a difference in the capital structure and tax rates between the companies, the adjusted formula for calculating the earnings yield is as follows:
+In the event of a difference in the capital structure and tax rates between the companies, the adjusted formula for calculating this is as follows:

 Is P/E Ratio Better?

 Earnings yield provides the same information as a P/E ratio but in a different way.
 Despite this, the latter is more commonly in use.
 The earning yield primarily focuses on the rate of return on investment.
-For investors, however, knowing whether or not their investment value will grow over time is more important.
-Due to this, investors prefer PE, which is a value-based investment metrics, when analyzing stocks.
+However, knowing whether their investment value will grow over time is more important for investors.
+Due to this, investors prefer PE, which is a value-based investment metric, when analyzing stocks.

 Earnings Yield as Value Investing Strategy

 Though the earning yield can tell if a stock is under or overvalued, it fails to give a clear picture of the quality of earnings.
-Further, it does not give a clear understanding of the underlying economics of the business.
-However, when we use it along with other ratios, it can give useful information.
+Further, it does not provide a clear understanding of the underlying economics of the business.
+However, when we use it and other ratios, it can give helpful information.

 Many portfolio managers, who select stocks on the basis of valuation, interpret the stocks as “equity bonds.”
-Stocks do not give you the fixed return like the bonds, rather gives a variable return on the basis of the company’s underlying profit.
-This way it becomes easier to value a business.
-And, one of the most common methods of valuing the business is to calculate the earnings yield.
+Stocks do not give you a fixed return like bonds.
+Instead, give a variable return on the basis of the company’s underlying profit.
+This way, it becomes easier to value a business.
+And one of the most common methods of valuing the business is to calculate the earnings yield.

 As per famous investor Benjamin Graham, investors should not look to invest in a stock with a higher P/E ratio.
 Instead, they should look for the sum of the earnings yield and growth rate.
 Simply put, Graham suggests that investors would be safe if they have a well-diversified portfolio and never pay more than the following formula: